Ucamo/ucamo.github.io/_posts/2021-01-27-postmortem-dots-of-war.md

 We are a team that likes to share updates, bugs and other details during the development process of a game, Dots of War was no exception, we did not have a pre-established Marketing campaign apart from the diffusion that we gave to the game with acquaintances, relatives and on social networks.

-We liked to participate in a post swhere progress was shared or in #screenshotsaturday.
+We liked to participate in posts where progress was shared or in #screenshotsaturday.

 Given the great progress we had, we made what I consider to be the biggest mistake during the entire project development process.